epccs/epccs/experience.md

 Move some production test systems to another location for Honeywell

-- Duplicate and documented Modular Avionics Units test system components using Alibre for mechanical and Eagle for schematics
+- Duplicate and documented Modular Avionics Units test system components using Alibre for mechanical and Eagle for schematics.

 ## Test Engineer at Murata Power Solutions